titicarabina/qb-weldingbar/README.md

-# QBCore Template Script
+# QBCore Stealing Iron with weld

-qb-template used with QBCore Framework
+based on qb-template and qb-houserobbery
 <br>

 # Dependencies